nicaless/nanowrimo_ga_project/README.md

     Ttest_indResult(statistic=-1.4376558464994371, pvalue=0.1506792394358735)

 The Flesch-Kincaid reading scores look about normally distributed for this sample of novel synopses for both winners and nonwinners.
 In a t-test comparing the two data sets, the resulting p-value is greater than 10%.
-This means, we cannot reject a null hypothesis that the winning and non-winning novels have equal averages of Flesch-Kincaid scores.
+This means, I cannot reject a null hypothesis that the winning and non-winning novels have equal averages of Flesch-Kincaid scores.
 Flesch-Kincaid scores for a novel synopses are unlikely to be indicative of a winning novel.

 ![Imgur](http://i.imgur.com/HV69yCg.png)